gaorkl/simple-playgrounds/README.md

-# Welcome to SimplePlaygrounds
+# Welcome to Simple Playgrounds

-SimplePlaygrounds (SPG) is an easy-to-use, fast and flexible simulation environment for research in Deep Reinforcement Learning and Artificial Intelligence.
+Simple Playgrounds (SPG) is an easy-to-use, fast and flexible simulation environment for research in Deep Reinforcement Learning and Artificial Intelligence.
 This simulator proposes a huge diversity of environments for embodied agents learning.
 It bridges the gap between simple and efficient grid-word environments, and complex and challenging 3D environments.